Deltaprintr/Rapid-Star/README.md

 # Support

 While you are free to source and build a Rapid Star on your own, we are only able to provide support for customers who purchase components directly from us.
 This way we can guarantee your parts came from a reputable source and have a warranty.
-However, we do have a community of users who would be happy to help you on our [Discord Server](https://discord.gg/t2FcjAU7hC).
+It's worth noting that some custom parts such as the head must be made to a high tolerance to ensure air does not leak.
+For this reason, we recommend to get parts directly for us as it will save you time and frustration.
+However if you do decide to source parts elsewhere, we do have a community of users who would be happy to help you on our [Discord Server](https://discord.gg/t2FcjAU7hC).

 # Github Structure
 - Mechanics (Full machine assembly)